eliezerperl/my-app/README.md

 ## Adding Authentication

-In you .env file add variables for:
+In you .env file add variables for: <br>
-NEXTAUTH_SECRET (this can be whatever you want) NEXTAUTH_URL (You base website URL)
+NEXTAUTH_SECRET (this can be whatever you want)
+NEXTAUTH_URL (You base website URL)

 FOR GOOGLE AUTH: